PricetonB/Showdown/README.md

 # Showdown

-A combat game I'm making to get comfortable with networking and sockets in C++.
+A multiplayer combat game I'm making to get comfortable with networking and sockets in C++.